Feast Days for the Radically Reverent ~Thanksgiving

 Areas to especially consider as you make your petition include:

-As always, those who wish to add extra magic to their celebrations may order the custom candle for the season: RESURRECTION.
+As always, those who wish to add extra magic to their celebrations may order the featured candle for this service: Horn of Plenty.
 Find it here.

 • This field is for validation purposes and should be left unchanged.